* Both exports and imports hit all-time highs in 2017

 * Shrinking trade surplus good news for Merkel

-* Data helps defuse criticism from Trump and others (Adds deputy economy minister, paragraph 14)
+* Data helps defuse criticism from Trump and others (Adds more trade data, BGA trade body on stronger euro)

-BERLIN, Feb 8 (Reuters) - Germany's trade surplus fell last year for the first time since 2009, data showed on Thursday - a further sign that vibrant domestic demand is sucking in more imports and slowly re-balancing the country's export-oriented economy.
+BERLIN, Feb 8 (Reuters) - Germany's trade surplus fell last year for the first time since 2009, data showed on Thursday, in a further sign that vibrant domestic demand is sucking in more imports and slowly re-balancing the country's export-oriented economy.

-The European Commission and U.S. President Donald Trump have criticised Chancellor Angela Merkel for Germany's large trade surplus, while scepticism towards free trade is mounting in some poorer euro zone countries.
+Chancellor Angela Merkel has come in for criticism from the European Commission and U.S. President Donald Trump for Germany's large trade surplus, while scepticism towards free trade is mounting in some poorer euro zone countries.